North Pacific Right Whale

 Using cross-sections of teeth is one way to determine a mammal’s age.
 However, right whales have no teeth.
 Therefore, ear bones and, in some cases, eye lenses can be used to estimate age in right whales after they have died.
-It is believed that right whales live to at least 70 years, but there are few data on longevity.
+It is believed that right whales live to at least 70 years, but there are little data on longevity.

 Right whales probably mate around 8 years old.
 Females give birth to their first calf at an average age of 9 to 10 years.
-Females are pregnant for about 12 to 13 months and produce calves approximately every three to five years.
+Females are pregnant for about 12 to 13 months and produce a calf approximately every three to five years.
 Calves are born able to swim, and mothers and calves form a very close attachment.
-Calves stays close to their mothers, swimming up on their backs or butting them with their heads.
+Calves stay close to their mothers, swimming up on their backs or butting them with their heads.
 Mother may roll over on their backs and hold their calves in their flippers.
 Calves are usually weaned toward the end of their first year.

 Because of their rarity and scattered distribution, it is nearly impossible to assess the threats to this species, but possible threats include:

 Vessel strikes can injure or kill North Pacific right whales.
 Vessel strikes are a primary cause of death in North Atlantic right whales, and it is likely that North Pacific right whales are also vulnerable to this threat.
 As Arctic sea ice continues to decline, the projected increase in ship traffic from the opening of trans-polar shipping routes will increase the risk of vessel strikes, and also increase ambient noise and pollution.